marcantondahmen/nvim-config/README.md

 ### Adding Plugins

-In order to add a new plugin, simply add a `lua` module that returns a [packer.nvim](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#specifying-plugins) plugin spec, reload Neovim and run the following command afterwards:
+In order to add a new plugin, simply add a `lua` module that returns a [packer.nvim](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#specifying-plugins) plugin spec, **first reload Neovim** and run the following command afterwards:

 ```bash
 PackerSync